u2ware/ocpp-boot-server/README.md

 # ocpp-boot-server
-OCPP server implementation based on spring-boot.
+OCPP server sample implementation based on spring-boot.

 All messages for all versions of OCPP are written in Java.